 Ethical claims about recycled silver or gold should be carefully examined when you read or hear them.

-In preparation for this article, I came across an astonishing amount of published articles naming ‘ethical jewellers’ – almost none of the jewellers mentioned can substantiate this claim once I looked into the fine print.
+There are an astonishing amount of published articles and websites out there naming ‘ethical jewellers’ – almost none of the jewellers mentioned can substantiate this claim once you look into the fine print.

-I was flabbergasted at small makers and large corporations making greenwashing claims about the use of recycled precious metals.
+I remain flabbergasted at small makers and large corporations making greenwashing claims about the use of recycled precious metals.

 This makes me so sad.
 How is the well-intended environmentally and ethically conscious consumer supposed to know what they are buying!?